 - Levels of service specifies the services and levels of service to be provided by the organisation, - Future demand how this will impact on future service delivery and how this is to be met. - Life cycle management how Council will manage its existing and future assets to provide defined levels of service, - Financial summary what funds are required to provide the defined services, - Asset management practices, - Monitoring how the plan will be monitored to ensure it is meeting organisation's objectives, - Asset management improvement plan.

-The IPWEA road map for preparing an asset management plan is shown below with reference to IIMM (2011)
+Figure 33: Road map for preparing an asset management plan with reference to IIMM (2011).8